Explore, share and advance the ideas shaping the future of museums

 With a progressive attitude and international approach, the Museum Ideas conference in London has welcomed thousands of museum professionals from over 30 countries to share and advance the ideas shaping the future of museums.

-Museum Ideas 2019, 10-12 September, London.
+Museum Ideas 2019, Wed 11 and Thurs 12 September, London.
 This year we have seen the fastest uptake of tickets since the event launched 8 years ago.
-There are now fewer than 30 tickets available.
+The conference is now sold out.
 Find out more and book your place today.

 “A conference for mind expanding conversations and international networking”